 New York, July 22

-A non-profit Sikh organisation, the United Sikhs, in collaboration with New York City’s Department of Education, have taken this initiative to educate American students about Sikhism, FOX5NY reported.
+A non-profit Sikh organization, the United Sikhs, in collaboration with New York City’s Department of Education, have taken this initiative to educate American students about Sikhism, FOX5NY reported.

 They came together in Jamaica, Queens, to celebrate a new curriculum for fifth and sixth graders in all five boroughs, the report said.